aqimsyz/SQ/README.md

 9. Read common visitor questions in the FAQ accordion.
 10. Submit feedback through the interactive feedback interface.
 11. Use the Contact page for community contact information.

----

-# 📊 Information Management Value

-The project demonstrates several important Information System Management concepts:

-### Information Organisation
-Community information is divided into clear categories instead of being presented as one large collection of content.

-### User-Centred Navigation
-Dropdown menus, dedicated pages, galleries and external resource links allow users to move directly to the information they need.

-### Digital Information Access
-The website makes tourism and community information available through a web-based platform that can be accessed through a browser.

-### Multimedia Information Presentation
-Text, photographs, local videos, embedded video content and icons are combined to improve information delivery.

-### External Information Integration
-The website connects users with online travel, mapping, tourism and social-media resources when additional information is useful.

-### Interactive User Experience
-JavaScript and CSS interactions are used to provide video switching, attraction navigation, expandable FAQ content and feedback confirmation.

----

 # 📚 Learning Outcomes